 I am completely novice to organic farming.
 However, I am reading books and growing citrus plants using only fertilizers and pesticides made from natural sources like cow dung, vermicompost, neem etc. (No commercial or non-commercial chemical based products).
 In the last couple of day since watering, I am noticing this thing on the soil.
 Please see attached.
 Thanks for advising.

-Outside United States Posted 9 months ago
+Outside United States Posted over 4 years ago

 How do cash rent/acre compare between organic and nonorganic acres for corn, soybean and wheat production?
 My Missouri extension agents don't know since organic crop production is still pretty limited in Central Missouri.